Police Issues

 6/19/23 Barry Lee Jones spent 28 years on Arizona’s death row for sexually assaulting and murdering his girlfriend’s 4-year old daughter.
 In retrospect, the Arizona A.G. agreed that physical and circumstantial evidence was lacking.
 Lousy lawyering, though, had apparently sealed his fate.
 Jones, who has always denied guilt, recently agreed to plead guilty to 2nd. degree murder for not getting medical care for the child, who was allegedly injured by someone else.
 He was freed in time for Father’s Day.

 5/16/23 Severely criticized over her progressive approach, St. Louis D.A.
 Kim Gardner is stepping down in two weeks.
 But Gardner, who recently helped exonerate convicted murderer Lamar Johnson, has now moved to exonerate convicted killer Christopher Dunn, who has been imprisoned 33 years.
 Dunn was convicted largely on the testimony of two boys, who now say that their accounts were coerced.
 A judge opined that he would probably be acquitted if retried, and a 2021 state law provides for special court hearings in such cases.
-(See 2/18/23 update)
+(See 2/18/23 and 8/19/24 updates)

 4/27/23 Despite the Oklahoma attorney general’s opinion that the trial of death-row inmate Richard Glossip had been “plagued by many errors”, and that the evidence would now be insufficient to convict, the State parole board split 2-2 on clemency.
 Governor Kevin Stitt, who already put off Mr. Glossip’s execution twice, may be unlikely to do so a third time.
 It’s presently scheduled for May 18.
 (Note: On May 5 the Supreme Court suspended Glossip's execution while it reviews the case.)